Exterior Masonry Paints and Coatings

 Masonry Paint Colours

 The paint systems within this range have all been tried and tested to cope with adverse weather conditions, protecting exterior masonry to produce a decorative finish for the building in question.
-Choose from hundreds of colours, including cream, grey and white masonry paint.
+Choose from hundreds of colours, including cream, grey, blue, red, pink, green, yellow and white masonry paint.

 Professional Guide to Painting Masonry